 - If you don't have fresh ginger for the filling, do not substitute it for ground ginger.
-Just omit.
+Just omit the ginger entirely.

 - If you are using full sodium soy sauce, you may want to cut back on the amount in the filling to prevent these potstickers from being too salty.

-- You can find wonton wrapper in the produce section of most grocery stores.
+- You can find wonton wrappers in the produce section of most grocery stores.

-- I recommend coconut oil or avocado oil for saute the vegetables in as it can withstand high heat.
+- I recommend coconut oil or avocado oil for sauteing the vegetables as it can withstand high heat.
 Peanut oil also works.